 If you’re looking for a fun and unique way to celebrate our favorite fall holiday, you’ve come to the right place!
 We’ve scared up five of our favorite ways to have a spooktacular time.
 Enjoy!

-Murder Mystery Dinner Cruise
+Murder Mystery Dinner Theatre

 The Cotton Exchange is a historic landmark in downtown Wilmington, so it shouldn’t come as a surprise that in addition to galleries, local stores, and a coffee shop, the place is also teeming with ghosts!
 And you can meet all of them by signing up for a Haunted Cotton Exchange Tour.